nextauthjs/next-auth/CONTRIBUTING.md

 #### Databases

-Included is a Docker Compose file that starts up MySQL, Postgres, and MongoDB databases on localhost.
+Included is a Docker Compose file that starts up MySQL, PostgreSQL, and MongoDB databases on localhost.

 It will use port `3306`, `5432`, and `27017` on localhost respectively; please make sure those ports are not used by other services on localhost.